West Virginia

 (2) Nonviolent felonies – Subject to the limitations set forth in this section, a person convicted of a nonviolent offense or offenses arising from the same transaction or series of transactions may, pursuant to the provisions of this section, petition the court in which the conviction or convictions occurred for expungement of the convictions or convictions and the records associated with the conviction or convictions.

-A number of felony and misdemeanor offenses are ineligible, including those involving violence, including domestic violence; sexual offenses; use or exhibition of a deadly weapon or dangerous instrument; abuse or neglect of an incapacitated adult; cruelty to animals; stalking or harassment, and various driving offenses, including driving while a license is suspended or revoked, driving while impaired, and violations by holders of commercial licenses or drivers of a commercial motor vehicle. § 61-11-26(c).
+A number of felony and misdemeanor offenses are ineligible, including those involving violence or domestic violence; felony offenses where the victim was a minor; sexual offenses; use or exhibition of a deadly weapon or dangerous instrument; abuse or neglect of an incapacitated adult; cruelty to animals; burglary to a dwelling; stalking or harassment. § 61-11-26(c).
+Various driving offenses, including driving while a license is suspended or revoked, driving while impaired, and violations by holders of commercial licenses or drivers of a commercial motor vehicle. §§ 61-11-26(c), 61-11-26b.
+If convicted of driving under the influence, a person can still expunge an unrelated and eligible felony, so long as the DUI was at least five years old at the time the expungement petition is filed. § 61-11-26(c).

 Procedure

+Statewide forms made available through the West Virginia Judiciary are available for use, including a Petition for Expungement of Misdemeanor Violations and Traffic Citations and a Petition for Expungement of Felony Violations.
 In the petition, the petitioner must provide “significant personal information” and explain why expungement is sought (“such as, but not limited to, employment or licensure purposes”), and why it should be granted.
 W. Va.
-Code §§ 61-11-26(d)(9) and (10).
-If expungement is sought by a person who has participated in an approved treatment program, the person must also explain “[t]he steps the petitioner has taken since the time of the offense or offenses toward personal rehabilitation, including treatment, work, or other personal history that demonstrates rehabilitation.” § 61-26a(b).
-The petitioner must notify the state police, the police department where the offense was committed, prosecuting attorney, court where convicted, superintendent or warden where confined; prosecutor must notify “any identified victim.” § 61-11-26(e).
-Any person or entity that must be notified and any other “interested individual or agency” may file an opposition within “30 days of receipt of the petition.” § 61-11-26(g).
+Code § 61-11-26(d).
+If expungement is sought by a person who has participated in an approved treatment program, the person must also explain “[t]he steps the petitioner has taken since the time of the offense or offenses toward personal rehabilitation, including treatment, work, or other personal history that demonstrates rehabilitation.” § 61-11-26a(b).
+The petitioner must notify the state police, the police department where the offense was committed, prosecuting attorney, court where convicted, superintendent or warden where confined; and the prosecutor must notify “any identified victim.” § 61-11-26(e).
+Any person or entity that must be notified and any other “interested individual or agency” may file an opposition within “30 days of receipt of the petition,” and the petitioner has 30 days after service to file a reply to the opposition. § 61-11-26(g).

 The clerk of court is to charge the same filing fee as for any civil action. § 61-11-26(n).
 An additional $100 fee is charged after the expungement is granted for the “records division of the West Virginia State Police,” except in cases where the special treatment or job program authority is applicable. §§ 61-11-26(n) and 61-11-26a(c).

-A petitioner must show by clear and convincing evidence that he or she has no other cases pending, that expungement is consistent with the general welfare, and that the “petitioner has, by his or her behavior since the conviction or convictions, evidenced that he or she has been rehabilitated and is law-abiding,” along with the other ministerial requirements for relief. § 61-11-26(h).
+A petitioner has the burden of proof to show by clear and convincing evidence that he or she has no other cases pending, that expungement is consistent with the general welfare, and that the “petitioner has, by his or her behavior since the conviction or convictions, evidenced that he or she has been rehabilitated and is law-abiding,” along with the other ministerial requirements for relief. § 61-11-26(h).
 Within 60 days of the filing of the petition, the court shall summarily grant the petition, set it for hearing, or deny it if the court finds that the petition is insufficient or that the petitioner is not entitled to expungement as a matter of law. § 61-11-26(i).
-If the court sets a hearing, it must notify those who have filed an opposition and may conduct a full inquiry into the petitioner’s character.
+If the court sets a hearing, it must notify those who have filed an opposition and may conduct a full inquiry into the petitioner’s character. § 61-11-26(j).

 Effect